farukalamai/advanced-machine-learning-engineer-roadmap-2024/README.md

 Additionally, you can learn Ploty and **Tableau** if you want.

 # 4. Statistics
+Statistics for machine learning come as a significant tool that studies this data for recognizing certain patterns.
+It helps you find unseen patterns by providing a proper direction for utilizing, analyzing, and presenting the raw data that is successfully implemented in fields like computer vision and speech analysis.

 ### Descriptive Statistics
+- Continuous and Discrete Functions
+- Probability Distribution
+- Gaussian Normal Distribution
 - Measure of Frequency and Central Tendency
 - Measure of Dispersion
-- Probability Distribution
-- Gaussian Normal Distribution
 - Skewness and Kurtosis
+- Normality Test
 - Regression Analysis
-- Continuous and Discrete Functions
+- Linear and Non-Linear Relationship with Regression
-- Goodness of Fit
-- Normality Test
 - ANOVA
 - Homoscedasticity
-- Linear and Non-Linear Relationship with Regression
+- Goodness of Fit

 ### Inferential Statistics
-- t-Test
-- z-Test
+- t-Test, z-Test
 - Hypothesis Testing
 - Type I and Type II errors
-- t-Test and its types
-- One way ANOVA
-- Two way ANOVA
+- One-way and Two way ANOVA
 - Chi-Square Test
 - Implementation of continuous and categorical data

 # 5. Machine Learning
-The best way to master machine learning algorithms is to work with the Scikit-Learn framework.
-Scikit-Learn contains predefined algorithms and you can work with them just by generating the object of the class.
-These are the algorithm you must know including the types of Supervised and Unsupervised Machine Learning:
+To become proficient in machine learning algorithms, the most effective approach is to utilize the Scikit-Learn framework.
+Scikit-Learn provides a wealth of pre-defined algorithms that can be easily implemented by creating class objects.
+Familiarizing yourself with these algorithms is essential, especially those falling under the categories of Supervised and Unsupervised Machine Learning:

-- Linear Regression
+1. Linear Regression
-- Logistic Regression
+2. Logistic Regression
-- Decision Tree
+3. Decision Tree
-- Gradient Descent
+4. Gradient Descent
-- Random Forest
+5. Random Forest
-- Ridge and Lasso Regression
+6. Ridge and Lasso Regression
-- Naive Bayes
+7. Naive Bayes
-- Support Vector Machine
+8. Support Vector Machine
-- KMeans Clustering
+9. KMeans Clustering

-### Other Concepts and Topics for ML
+### Other important things to know
-- Measuring Accuracy
-- Bias-Variance Trade-off
+- Principal Component Analysis
-- Applying Regularization
+- Recommender systems
-- Elastic Net Regression
 - Predictive Analytics
 - Exploratory Data Analysis